Post-Secondary Vocational Training, Colleges & Supports

 Summer Earn and Learn (SEAL) is a grant partnership with the Texas Workforce Commission.
 It offers two five-week internship options where interns receive on-the-job group job coaching or more individualized support.
 Click here for more on the Summer Earn & Learn program.

-We are a nonprofit organization dedicated to helping adults with disabilities secure employment opportunities through job coaching and shared stories that inspire opportunity and inclusion.
+Inspiring Access is a 501(c)(3) nonprofit organization based in the Austin, Texas area, dedicated to helping adults with disabilities secure social development and employment opportunities through shared stories and connections that inspire opportunity, independence, and inclusion.

 nonPareil Institute- General Overview